htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     disable cgroup tracking, define this to an empty string.
 See :ref:`admin-manual/setting-up-special-environments:cgroup-based process
     tracking` for a description of cgroup-based process tracking.
+    An administrator can configure distinct cgroup roots for different slot types within the same startd by prefixing the *BASE_CGROUP* macro with the slot type. e.g. setting SLOT_TYPE_1.BASE_CGROUP = hiprio_cgroup and SLOT_TYPE_2.BASE_CGROUP = low_prio

 condor_credd Configuration File Macros
 ---------------------------------------